vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 To do this, we will read a data file in memory of the http STS and the virtual users will read by deleting the value at the top of the list.

-When the tet is stopped, we can save the values that remain in memory in a file (with or without a timestamp prefix) or let the http STS run for another test while keeping the values ​​still in memory.
+When the test is stopped, we can save the values that remain in memory in a file (with or without a timestamp prefix) or let the http STS run for another test while keeping the values still in memory.

 ![Single-use dataset consumption](../../doc/images/US_read_unique_value.png)